Clustering Three-Way Data with Outliers: Methodology

-Result \eqref{eq:approxdist} describes the distribution of the difference between the subset traditional log-likelihood and the traditional log-likelihood for the full model when $\bmX_j \in \mathcal{C}_h$.
-Just like in \eqref{eq:ymix}, we can generate a density for $\hat Y $ unconditional on $\bmX_j$'s cluster membership using the following mixture model:
+Result \eqref{eq:approxdist} describes the distribution of the difference between the subset traditional log-likelihood and the traditional log-likelihood for the full model when $z_{jh}=1$.
+Just like in \eqref{eq:ymix}, we can generate a density for $\hat D $ unconditional on $\bmX_j$'s cluster membership using the following mixture model:

-where $f_g(\hat y|\hat\vectheta_g)$ has the shifted gamma density described in \eqref{eq:ydens}, and $\hat\vectheta_g=(\hat\pi_g,r,c,\hat\MU_g,\hat\MV_g)$.
+where $f_g(\hat{d}|\hat\vectheta_g)$ has the shifted gamma density described in \eqref{eq:ydensmat}, and $\hat\vectheta_g=(\hat\pi_g,r,c,\hat\MU_g,\hat\MV_g)$.

-Result \eqref{eq:approxdist} describes the null distribution for the difference in log-likelihoods between the subset and full models when the data are matrix-variate normal.
-Thus, divergence from this distribution indicates that the data are not strictly matrix-variate normal.
+Result \eqref{eq:approxdist} describes the null distribution for the difference in log-likelihoods between the subset and full models when the data arise from a mixture of matrix-variate normal distributions.
+Thus, divergence from this distribution indicates that the clusters are not strictly matrix-variate normal.
 While this could indicate that the data arise from another distribution entirely, we will assume that the choice of a matrix-variate normal model is correct and that the presence of outliers is the cause of this discrepancy.

 We leverage this null distribution to create an outlier trimming algorithm.
 We remove most-likely outliers iteratively and measure the KL divergence from our null distribution.
 We keep removing outliers until a pre-specified number is achieved and then we choose the model that minimizes the KL divergence to our null gamma distribution.
 With each iteration, we choose the candidate outlier according to Definition~\ref{def:matout}, using $\hat{\ell}$ instead because the true population parameters are unknown.
-The result is the MVN-OCLUST Algorithm, described in Algorithm~\ref{MVN-OCLUST}.
+The result is the matOCLUST algorithm, described in Algorithm~\ref{matOCLUST}.